outdreamer/build-a-cure/docs/tasks/interface_query_design_logic.md

     - function to translate interface query logic into interface language (combination of core functions (find/build) & other core components)
     - function-usage-intent::output or demand::supply combination/merging/building/matching functions (alternatively formatted as a solution-finding query for a problem or lack-resource matching function) as an alternative solution to ads
     - finish list of interface implementation problem type structures (suboptimal interface queries, incomplete definition routes, sub-optimal or mismatched formats)

+    - decision points (required/optional resolution of variables to constants, as in selecting a variable value)
+      - identify when a method & data set can be determined to be capable of deriving the answer to a prediction function problem

     - different interfaces to solve problem on:
       - interfaces to format problem on: